Akshaykumar1222/Sentiment-Analysis-Using-AI-ML/README.md

 ## 📌 Overview

-**Sentiment Analysis** is a machine learning project that classifies text as **Positive**, **Negative**, or **Neutral**.
-It uses Natural Language Processing (NLP) and ML models trained on real-world datasets to analyze customer feedback, reviews, and social media content.
+This project performs **Sentiment Analysis** to classify input text into **Positive**, **Negative**, or **Neutral** categories.
+Using machine learning and NLP techniques, it helps extract insights from customer reviews, social media posts, or any natural language data.

 ## 💡 Features

-- Classifies text into Positive, Negative, or Neutral sentiment
+- Text classification into three sentiment classes
-- Trained using labeled sentiment datasets
-- Cleaned and preprocessed data using NLP techniques
+- Preprocessing using NLP (tokenization, stopword removal, etc.)
-- Real-time prediction using trained ML models
+- Machine learning model training and evaluation
-- User-friendly web interface for text input
+- Simple web interface for user input and prediction

 ## 🛠️ Tech Stack